 So, assuming you're a complete green-horn at this point, you might be wondering how precisely money gets generated online.

-from?
+Where does it all come from?
 Why is it profitable to run a website that is free for anyone to read?